bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta 3 is Out!.md

 ## Android Extensions

 We have merged the main Kotlin plugin for IntelliJ IDEA and the <em>Kotlin Extensions For Android</em> plugin.
 The latter is now obsolete as its functionality is available from the main Kotlin plugin.
-Also, we have added support for Android <strong>product flavors</strong>: now properties from different flavours are available in different packages.
+Also, we have added support for Android **product flavors**: now properties from different flavours are available in different packages.
 For example, if we have two flavors in the `build.gradle` file:

 {% raw %}